+Seek the Lord!
+He is mighty!
+He puts us through these storms to demonstrate His power.
+I know none of us likes the storms.
+But remember this:

-We are either in a storm, headed toward a storm, or have just finished weathering a storm.
+You are either in a storm, headed toward a storm, or have just finished weathering a storm.

+“Count it all joy, my brothers, when you meet trials of various kinds, 3 for you know that the testing of your faith produces steadfastness.
+4 And let steadfastness have its full effect, that you may be perfect and complete, lacking in nothing” (James 1:2-4).

 When our eyes are upon the storm, we are cold, wet, and disillusioned.
 We are busy thinking about our circumstances.
 But when our eyes are upon God, we can go through the storm because we know our Redeemer lives.
 We can be still, know God, and exalt Him.
 We can have the peace of knowing that God is in control.

+Fear Not